simonknittel/discord-bot-api/README.md

 1. Clone this repository with `git clone <the url of this repository>` or download it manually
 1. Make sure you have installed the latest version of [Node](https://nodejs.org/en/)
 2. Install all dependencies by running `npm install`
-3. Duplicate the `config-sample.json` and rename it to `config.json`
+3. Duplicate the `config-sample.json` and rename it to `config.json` (visit https://github.com/simonknittel/discord-bot/wiki/config.json-explained for more information)
 4. Edit `config.json` to your needs

 Start